teja230/storesight/frontend/README.md

 ## 📱 Responsive Design

-StoreSight is fully responsive and optimized for:
+ShopGauge is fully responsive and optimized for:
 - **Desktop** - Full dashboard experience with all features
 - **Tablet** - Optimized layout for touch interaction
 - **Mobile** - Essential features accessible on mobile devices